 Some of our individual interests are gardening, native plants, writing, hiking, bicycling, yoga, art, theater, movies, photography, community-building and humanitarian activities, and enjoying the diversity of our friendships.

-Four short years ago, a local home designer and a real estate broker had a vision of creating homes in which friends, family and community could live comfortably and vitally as they get older and are less eager and able to take care of a large home and yard.
+Since 2009, a local home designer and a real estate broker friend had a vision of creating homes in which friends, family and community could live comfortably and vitally as they get older and are less eager and able to take care of a large home and yard.
 They intuitively knew and learned through research that those who age in community live longer, more connected, more enjoyable lives.
 They also observed that many of the options for smaller homes and living environments for downsizers and those entering retirement are institutional, unimaginative and way out in the suburbs.

 Working with an inspired community of people and a talented architect, they created a vibrant village of small homes, close together and close to services and activities.
 The homes were thoughtfully designed with shared amenities to create a less complex lifestyle.